phorward/unicc/targets/C.source/README.md

-# C.tlt sources
+# C target source

+The contents of this folder are resulting in the file ``../c.tlt``.
-The UniCC Standard C Parser Template enables UniCC to support the C programming language in its program module generator.

-Using this template, UniCC is capable to generate parsers expressed in the C programming language from a UniCC Grammar Definition describing a context-free grammar for a language.
+The C target enables UniCC to support the C programming language in its program module generator.
+Using this target, UniCC is capable to generate parsers expressed in C and using C semantics.

-The template also provides facilities for further grammar processing and integration of the generated modules with other C modules.
+The generated parsers also provides facilities for further grammar processing and integration of the generated modules with other C modules.

-The UniCC Standard C Parser Template is also used by UniCC itself for bootstrap, meaning that UniCC constructs its own parser out of itself.
+The C target is also used by UniCC itself for bootstrap, meaning that UniCC constructs its own parser out of itself.

-## Features

-The UniCC Standard C Parser Template provides the following features.

-- Well tested, feature proved, used by UniCC's own grammar parser
+This target is

+- compliant to ANSI C89
+- well tested
-- Platform and C-compiler independent, based on the C standard library only
+- based on the C standard library only
-- ANSI C89 compliant
-- Thread-safe, parsers can recursively be called using an extendible Parser Control Block (pcb)
+- thread-safe, parsers can recursively be called using an extendible Parser Control Block (pcb)
-- Wide-character and UTF-8 Unicode input support (C99)
+- wide-character and UTF-8 Unicode input support (C99)
-- Trace and stack trace facilities
+- trace and stack trace facilities
-- Build-in error recovery
+- build-in error recovery
-- Build-in syntax tree generator
+- build-in syntax tree generator
-- Symbol and production tables for debug and syntax tree construction
+- symbol and production tables for debug and syntax tree construction
-- Provides a default parser test environment if no semantic code is given
+- provides a default parser test environment if no semantic code is given
-- Dynamic end-of-file behavior
+- dynamic end-of-file behavior